 A fish survey is undertaken in the Tawhiti Stream every three years in order to assess if the intake, fish pass, or discharge of sediment undertaken in relation to the Fonterra Whareroa water abstraction have had any impact on the fish communities of the Tawhiti Stream.
 This survey was carried out in the 2016-2017 monitoring year and was due to be undertaken in 2019-2020.
-However, for reasons discussed in Section 2.2.2.1, this survey was postponed until the 2020-2021 monitoring year instead.
+However, this survey was postponed until the 2020-2021 monitoring year instead.
+A survey will next be undertaken during 2023-2024.